 Join a Committee

-You must be a DFI individual member or an employee of a DFI corporate member company in good standing to be added to a technical committee.
+You must be a DFI independent individual member, discounted corporate member employee individual member or a designated representative of a DFI corporate member company in good standing to join a technical committee.

-If you are interested in joining a committee, please fill out the online form.
+If you are interested in joining a committee, please complete the online request form.

 DFI Technical Committee and Working Group Member Responsibilities

 DFI currently has 28 technical committees each of which has its own purpose and mission.
-As a voluntary member of one or more of these committees, the following are your responsibilities:
+As a voluntary member of one or more of these committees, your responsibilities are as follows:

 - Attend at least one committee meeting per year.